bobbingwide/bigram/README.md

 - s-word for the word beginning with S
 - b-word for the word beginning with B

-The above two taxonomies as well as the default Category are attached to both bigrams and attachments.
+The above two taxonomies, as well as the default Category, are attached to both bigrams and attachments.

 We don't really use posts.